 You could keep a box of fun games like this one to play each time your child uses the bathroom to make everything more relaxed and fun.

-There’s nothing like a bit of distraction when your 3-year-old won’t potty train!
-With both my kids, I stripped them off, sat them on the potty in front of the TV and switched on their favourite programme on a loop!
-If they sit there for long enough without realizing it, they’re going to wee eventually!
+There’s nothing like a distraction when your 3-year-old won’t potty train!
+With both my kids, I stripped them off, sat them on the potty in front of the TV, and switched on their favorite program on a loop!
+If they sit there long enough without realizing it, they will eventually wee!
 That’s when you make a big song and dance about it and give them their reward!
-My kids didn’t watch much TV when they were toddlers so this was a big treat!
+My kids didn’t watch much TV when they were toddlers, so this was a big treat!

 You’re going to be the wee and poop police for the foreseeable future.